ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

   *Usage: ./beertracks total

   Acceptance Criteria:
-  *Prints out approximate calories consumed, as well as total cost.
+  *Prints out approximate calories consumed based on the style of beer, as well as total cost.
 </pre>
 ***

-./beertracks add 'Green Man' --oz 12 --cost 5 --style IPA